Herbertkartel/alx-higher_level_programming/0x00-python-hello_world/README.md

-A python script that prints a sentence followed by a new line
+A file that compiles a pyhton script